hassanmohaideen/InterviewPrep/README.md

 * When determining whether to go top down or bottom up think about how you would solve the question.
   * Do you need information from the bottom nodes to resolve the current node?
   * Do you need information from the top node to resolve the current node?
+* Sometimes top-down and bottom-up are not the ways to go - instead think of preorder, inorder, and postorder traversal
+  *
 * Getting the height of a tree is easy!
 ```java
 private int height(TreeNode root) {